 For information on how to appeal, please go to:

-Deadline for lodging appeals is on 18th May 2022.
+Deadline for lodging appeals is yet to be announced.

 There is no guarantee of a place for children living in the priority admissions area.